Recovery

 How to Stay Sober Long-Term

-First off, if the sound of staying sober long-term sounds like a death sentence, I feel you.
+First off, if the thought to stay sober long-term sounds like a death sentence, I feel you.
 I too, once thought that life without a drink sounded impossible, if not downright dreary.
 What about the weddings, New Year’s Eve, 4th of July barbeques, and all...

 Recovery

 Benzodiazepines—often known as “Benzos”—for short, is the class of drug that includes Valium, Xanax, and Klonopin, among others.
-These act as central nervous system depressants that work by slowing brain activity, and are generally prescribed to treat alcohol withdrawal, anxiety, panic attacks, and seizures.
-While...
+Benzo withdrawal symptoms are common as these act as central nervous system depressants that work by slowing brain activity.
+They are generally prescribed to treat alcohol withdrawal,...

 Recovery

-Navigating the complex world of addiction treatment can be daunting.
+Scottsdale Providence is an amazing Scottsdale Treatment Center to consider while navigating the complex world of addiction treatment.
 There are literally thousands to choose from–and a seemingly endless array of treatment approaches.
-If you’re new to the world of recovery, seeking help for a loved one, or on your 5th stint in rehab,...
+If you’re new to the world of recovery, seeking help for a loved...

 Recovery

 For the last few years, we’ve kept a close eye on the annual overdose stats and faithfully reported what we have observed.
-Each year in America, the deaths associated with ODs rose, surpassing the deaths from AIDS, car crashes, and guns at their peaks.
-While...
+Understanding overdose symptoms allows for potentially saving lives.
+Each year in America, the deaths associated with ODs rose, surpassing the deaths from AIDS,...

 Recovery

 The old adage is true: addiction is a family disease.
-And as such, a family can play an essential role in a loved one’s treatment and recovery.
-As addiction can take a massive toll on a family’s wellbeing, getting help for yourself while the addict...
+Those who have fallen into addictive drugs typically need family for support.
+As such, a family can play an essential role in a loved one’s treatment and recovery.
+As addiction to addictive drugs and alcohol...

 Recovery